Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Getting Your G2 Driving License

-To graduate from your G1 to a G2 driving license, you will have to pass a road test.
-The road test will test your basic driving skills.
+To graduate from your G1 to a G2 driving license, you have to pass a road test of your basic driving skills.
 You can take this driving test after you have been a G1 driver for 12 months.

 Getting Your Full G License